 The Apollo Mission Day is designed to include an immersive planetarium film, drop-in workshops, classroom activities and science demos.
 A typical programme goes like this:

-Back To The Moon For Good: an immersive planetarium film which starts with the last Apollo mission and looks at possible future missions including a human Moon base.
+Back To The Moon For Good: an immersive fulldome planetarium film which starts with the last Apollo mission and looks at possible future missions including a human Moon base.

-The Moon Rocks!: drop-in, hands-on activities including ‘Investigating Moon Dust’ where students compare and contrast Earth soil and real Moon dust, recording observations using hand lenses and a digital microscope; and ‘Moon Formation’ where students hold real meteorites and watch experiments using gloopy liquids to find out how the Moon was made.
+Drop-in, hands-on activities including ‘Investigating Moon Dust’ where students compare and contrast Earth soil and real Moon dust, recording observations using hand lenses and a digital microscope; and ‘Moon Formation’ where students hold real meteorites and watch experiments using gloopy liquids to find out how the Moon was made.

-Moon Mappers: a computer/iPad-based citizen science workshop with students contributing to a real science project by classifying Moon craters.
+A computer-based citizen science workshop with students contributing to a real science project by classifying Moon craters.